Basic Computer Operations

 Running an Application Program

-NOTE: If the icon of the application is on the desktop, double-click on it.
+4. If the icon is on the desktop, double-click it.

 Shutting Down Windows